AdobeDocs/campaign.en/help/v8/send/sms/smpp-external-account.md

 ### Invalid ID acknowledge count

-Limits the number of "Messsage ID invalid" DELIVER_SM_RESP that can be sent for a single SR. **This should be only used for troubleshooting purpose as a workaround** and set to 0 in normal conditions.
+Limits the number of "Message ID invalid" DELIVER_SM_RESP that can be sent for a single SR. **This should be only used for troubleshooting purpose as a workaround** and set to 0 in normal conditions.

 Detailed explanation: say you set this setting to 2: